Transfer Student FAQs

 - How do I know what credits Morgan State University will accept?

 Morgan State University will accept all college-level courses from regionally accredited institutions.
 The University will typically accept non-remedial and/or non-developmental courses in you have earned grades of "C" or better in all courses required for the major, English 101 and English 102.
 Students from community colleges may transfer up to a maximum of 70 credits.
 Students from 4-year institutions of higher education may transfer up to a maximum of 90 credits.
-You will receive notification once your official evaluation is completed.
+You will receive notification once your official evaluation is completed by the TEA unit in the Office of the Registrar.

 - Will Morgan State University accept my military credit?

 Morgan State University awards college credit for basic military training upon presentation of a valid Record of Military Service (DD Form 214).
 All other eligible credits must be recognized by the American Council on Education (ACE), who recommends appropriate credit hours to be awarded.
-MSU also accepts Defense Activity for Non-Traditional Education Support (DANTES), Army/American Council on Education Registry Transcript Service (AARTS), Sailor/Marine American Council on Education Registry Transcript (SMART), Community College of the Air Force (CCAF), Coast Guard Transcript, et al. To earn Morgan State University credit, request your military transcripts at http://aarts.army.mil and deliver to the Transfer Center (Montebello D-325) for evaluation.
+MSU also accepts Defense Activity for Non-Traditional Education Support (DANTES), Army/American Council on Education Registry Transcript Service (AARTS), Sailor/Marine American Council on Education Registry Transcript (SMART), Community College of the Air Force (CCAF), Coast Guard Transcript, et al. To earn Morgan State University credit, request your military transcripts at "GoArmyEd".

 - Does MSU accept AP (Advanced Placement), CLEP (College Level Examination Program) or IB (International Baccalaureate) credit?

 Yes!
 Morgan State awards AP and IB credit.
 You should have original copies of your scores forwarded to MSU.
 Contact ETS in Princeton, NJ at 609 771-7300 for more information.
 For IB credit, request by mail only.
-You can download the form at www.ibo.org/iba/transcripts/index.cfm or call 212 696-4464 to have your "Transcript of Grades" forwarded.
+You can download the form at https://www.ibo.org/programmes/diploma-programme/assessment-and-exams/requesting-transcripts/ to have your "Transcript of Grades" forwarded.

 - Does MSU accept CLEP credit?